sraaphorst/CFHT-Genetic-Algorithm-Scheduler/README.md

 # CFHT genetic algorithm scheduler

-A prototype of the genetic algorithm scheduler proposed by CFHT.
+A prototype of the genetic algorithm scheduler proposed by CFHT, implemented as a part of a trade study on automated scheduler algorithms for Gemini Observatory.

 The paper on which this code is based can be found here: